 But being from the royal blood, success never affected his pure self and he remained a Sufi Faqir from within.
 He became murid of Hazrat Sufi Hiyadullah Shah Husiani in 1969 at Gwalior inside the dargah of Hazrat Mohammed Ghouse Gwaliori.
 He was blessed with Khilafat in the year 1975 and was crowned as Sajjada nashin in 1981.
 As he reached to higher managerial level in his career the corruption, dishonesty, greed and foul politics around him started to suffocate him as all this was contradictory to his Sufi teachings and above all his own pure self.
 He resigned from the job and devoted all his energies towards the welfare of Shattari Silsila.

-He remains a power house of Spiritual wisdom and his understanding of Sufi Mysticism makes him one of the greatest saints of present times.
+He remained a power house of Spiritual wisdom and his understanding of Sufi Mysticism makes him one of the greatest saints of present times.
 Yet the child like innocence in his eyes sweeps you of your feet.